Diana Falzone

 Diana Falzone is an American journalist.
 Falzone is a contributing reporter for The Daily Beast. and her work has also been seen in Vanity Fair, Vice News and Buzzfeed.
 She is a former reporter for FoxNews.com and the former host of Fox411.
 She is a former host of Maxim magazine and Sirius XM Indie.

 Early life and education

-Falzone grew up in the New Jersey township of West Milford, and graduated from The New School in 2005 with a bachelor's degree in psychology.
+Falzone grew up in West Milford, New Jersey.
+She graduated from The New School in 2005 with a bachelor's degree in psychology.

 Gender and disability discrimination lawsuit against Fox News

 In January 2017, Falzone wrote an article published on the Fox News website revealing that she suffered from endometriosis, a condition that rendered her infertile: "It was just days after my 33rd birthday when my doctor delivered the worst news of my life: I will likely never have a child and fulfill my greatest wish of being a mother....
 When hit with the news that I am infertile, I could not stop crying.
 And not only was it very unlikely I'd ever conceive, my health was in jeopardy."
 Falzone alleges that she sought Fox News' approval to publish an article before publication.

 In May 2017, Falzone filed a lawsuit against Fox News in New York State Supreme Court alleging gender and disability discrimination, and alleging that she had been banned from taking part in on-air activities at Fox News three days after the article was published.
 Falzone further alleged that after the article ran, a supervisor informed her that senior network executives Bill Shine and Jack Abernethy had banned her from ever appearing on FoxNews.com, and that she was not permitted to host her own shows, conduct her own interviews, appear on Fox TV, or do voiceovers, and that she should look for another job.
 Falzone alleges that she filed a formal complaint of discrimination through the 21st Century Fox hotline, but Fox declined to put her back on the air or otherwise redress her complaint.
 Her attorneys argue in the complaint that the revelation regarding Falzone's infertility, "detracted from her sex appeal and made her less desirable" in the eyes of the "male-dominated senior management of Fox News."

 Fox News Co-President Bill Shine, who was named in Falzone's complaint, resigned from his position at Fox News in May 2017.

 On March 8, 2018, it was made public that Falzone's case against Fox News had been settled and she had left their employment.

 Falzone gave birth to a baby boy on 5 August 2018.